If you’re looking for a way to make your favorite meats tender, consider marinating them in one of these fruit juices.

 Not only will they add lots of different flavors but they all help break down the tough meat fibers in different ways making your steaks, chops, and other cuts even more amazing!

 These juices are versatile too as you can use them on their own or as part of a marinade recipe with oils and spices for great results.
-Let’s get started!
+If you need a good container, check out my recommended marinating container.

 Limes are one of the most acidic fruits available and have been used for centuries for marinating meat and it’s easy to see why.